TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 A classification is possible for second order, linear PDEs in two independent variables $x$ and $y$ and the dependent variable $u(x,y)$.
-Any such 2D equation can be written as
+Any such 2D equation can be written in the following general form

 $$a\frac{\partial^2 u}{\partial x^2} + 2b \frac{\partial^2u}{\partial x \partial y} + c\frac{\partial^2 u}{\partial y^2} + d\frac{\partial u}{\partial x} +e\frac{\partial u}{\partial y} + fu + g = 0$$ (pde2)